top of page

 10 - 30 MINS FROM FESTIVAL

-3. Chiltern Mt Pilot National Park - This is s gorgeous national park with many great camping spots if you prefer a more private bush setting - Chiltern Mt Pilot National Park Guide
+3. Chiltern Mt Pilot National Park - This is a gorgeous national park with many great camping spots if you prefer a more private bush setting.
+Most accessible is Reedy Creek campground.
+You can approach from the Chiltern side or head down the highway for the Eldorado side - Chiltern Mt Pilot National Park Guide.

 private camping1.jpg